-Fisherwoman-owned wild Alaska seafood company.
+Fisherwoman-owned wild Alaska seafood company in Homer, Alaska.

 Captain Penelope Haas, F/V Kustatan